 \paragraph{Reproducibility.} All the experiments have been executed on three equivalent machines with an Intel(R) Xeon(R) Gold 6238R @ 2.20GHz CPU and 128GB of RAM.
 Divide-and-conquer-based enumerators use 45 cores for parallelization.
 For each instance, we set a timeout of 3600s.
-We use PySMT~\cite{garioPySMTSolveragnosticLibrary2015} to manipulate SMT formulas and interface with solvers, and \mathsatfive~\cite{mathsat5_tacas13} as AllSMT solver, as it implements the enumeration procedure described in \cref{alg:proj-all-smt}.
+We use PySMT~\cite{garioPySMTSolveragnosticLibrary2015} to manipulate SMT formulas and interface with solvers, and \mathsatfive~\cite{mathsat5_tacas13} as AllSMT solver, as it implements the enumeration procedure described in \Cref{alg:proj-all-smt}.
 For finding short partial assignments for non-CNF formulas we use the technique in~\cite{masinaCNFConversionSAT2025}.
-The code with the implementation of the algorithms~\footnote{\url{https://github.com/ecivini/tlemmas-enumeration}}, and the code to reproduce the experiments~\footnote{\url{https://github.com/ecivini/tlemmas-enumeration-testbench}} are publicly available.
+The code for the algorithms~\footnote{\url{https://github.com/ecivini/tlemmas-enumeration}} and for reproducing the experiments~\footnote{\url{https://github.com/ecivini/tlemmas-enumeration-testbench}} are publicly available.

 \paragraph{Benchmarks.}

 We considered two sets of benchmarks.
 The first set consists of all the 450 \smtlarat{} synthetic instances from~\cite{micheluttiCanonicalDecisionDiagrams2024}.
 These problems were generated randomly by nesting Boolean operators up to a fixed depth varying from 4 to 8, involving 10 Boolean variables and 10 real variables.